code0-god/portfolio/_pages/about.md

 I'm currently working on **HW/SW optimization for Dynamic DNNs**, where I'm learning to port and optimize the **RISC-V Gemmini systolic array accelerator** within CPU-based runtimes like `llama.cpp`.
 This challenging project has taught me about the complexities of bridging specialized hardware and software frameworks through deep performance profiling and analysis.

-I've also initiated the **GAP (GEMV Accelerator Project)**, a personal research endeavor where I'm systematically exploring GEMV (General Matrix-Vector Multiplication) acceleration.
+I've also initiated the **ACE (AI/ML Accelerator Co-design Environment)**, a personal research endeavor where I'm systematically exploring GEMV (General Matrix-Vector Multiplication) acceleration.
 Starting from baseline software kernels, I'm progressing through SIMD-optimized CPU backends toward a final hardware implementation of an **INT8 systolic array on an FPGA**.

 ---